EVATool/evatool/README.md

 After configuring the parameters you can start EVATool.

 ```
-docker-compose -p evatool up
+docker-compose up
 ```

 EVATool is now running.

 ### Update EVATool

 If you already have EVATool running on your server and want to update it follow these steps.
-First navigate to the directory of the repository.
-Pull the repo again to ensure that the newest docker compose and environment settings are present.
-Double check the values of the .env file.
+First navigate to the directory where the repository was cloned to.
+Pull the repo again to ensure the newest docker compose and settings.

 ```
 git pull https://github.com/EVATool/evatool